jerturowetz/notes/benchmark/talent-search.md

 - Experience designing with infrastructure in mind (AWS Console, RDS, EC2, S3, bucket, CloudFormation, DynamoDB)
 - The other usual stuff like having a solid grasp of REST, AGILE, ticketing techniques for easy team management
 - Bilingual an asset
-- Front end experience (javascript, react, whatever) an asset to facilitate with the front end team
+- Front end experience (JavaScript, react, whatever) an asset to facilitate with the front-end team
 - Female/Trans an asset

+I read somewhere that women tend to respond less when they are uncertain about requirements while men respond even if they only match a few.
+If you're female-identifying and have gotten this far please don't be afraid to get in touch with us even if you're a little uncertain.